Maegor I Targaryen

 Upon Aenys's death, Maegor came to the Iron Throne ahead of his brother's son, Jaehaerys, under unknown circumstances.
 During his reign, the Faith Militant uprising continued.
 He crushed the rebellions with ruthless and brutal methods, offering a gold dragon for the scalp of a Warrior's Son and a silver stag for the scalp of a Poor Fellow, earning him his nickname "The Cruel."
 However, the fight with the militant orders was only ended under the reign of his successor.

 Maegor notoriously kept multiple wives at a time.
 He had up to eight or nine wives, though not all of them were simultaneous and beheaded a few for failing to produce an heir - a test that all of them ultimately failed.
-Among his wives was Jeyne Westerling.
-Alys Harroway and Tyanna of Pentos were also married to him at the same time.
+Among his wives were Jeyne Westerling, Alys Harroway and Rhaena Targaryen.
 Maegor also had three Grand Maesters executed during his reign.

 References and Notes